Connect with us

 On Saturday vs UNC, NC State had more FGs in the game than UNC (26-20)

-This was a #1 ranked UNC team with Tyler Hansbrough (who happened to be at the game on Saturday) and Brandan Wright in the middle.
-They were 15-1 at the time with their only loss coming to Gonzaga.
+In the 2007 game vs. Virginia, UNC was ranked #1.
+They had Tyler Hansbrough and Brandan Wright in the middle.
+They were 15-1 at the time, with their only loss coming to Gonzaga.
 This Virginia game was their 2nd ACC game of the season.
 24 of the FTs were shot by the two bigs, but the rest were spread out amongst the UNC guards, meaning this wasn’t just Hansbrough and Wright drawing contact.
 EVERYONE on UNC was drawing contact.
 Ellington, Lawson, Rashawn Terry, Quentin Thomas, and Danny Green shot the other 17.

 Take from this what you will.